 Citation, DOI, disclosures and article data

 Interstitial ectopic pregnancy, also known as intramural ectopic pregnancy, is an important type of ectopic pregnancy which occurs in the proximal portion of the fallopian tube that lies within the muscle wall of the uterus.
 This is type of ectopic is associated with higher risks of rupture and hemorrhage compared to usual tubal ectopic pregnancies.

-The term interstitial pregnancy is sometimes interchangeably used with cornual pregnancy, but the latter specifically refers to the presence of a gestational sac within a rudimentary uterine horn, a unicornuate uterus, cornua of a bicornuate uterus, or upper lateral portion of a septate uterus 1.
+The term interstitial pregnancy is sometimes erroneously interchanged with cornual pregnancy, which specifically refers to the presence of an intrauterine gestational sac within a rudimentary uterine horn, a unicornuate uterus, cornua of a bicornuate uterus, or upper lateral portion of a septate uterus 1.